#Metoo: Court throws out Akbar's defamation case against Ramani | Law-Order

 Akbar filed the complaint against her on October 15, 2018 for allegedly defaming him by accusing him of sexual misconduct decades ago when he was a journalist.

-He resigned as Union minister on October 17, 2018 and denied all the allegations of sexual harassment against the women who came forward during #MeToo campaign against him.
+He resigned as Union minister on October 17, 2018 and denied all the allegations of sexual harassment against him by the women who came forward during #MeToo campaign against him.

 The court said it is of ''the considered view that case of complainant regarding commission of offence punishable under section 500 IPC against the accused Priya Ramani is not proved and she is acquitted for the same''.